-(26) Where an applicant for admission to an undergraduate award course cannot be considered under clause (25), they may be considered for admission under one of the following categories, on the basis of a selection rank:
+(24) Where an applicant for admission to an undergraduate award course cannot be considered under clause (23), they may be considered for admission under one of the following categories, on the basis of a selection rank:

-- b.
-Vocational education and training (VET) study - i.
-Applicants who have completed a Certificate III (AQF Level 3) or higher at an RTO or higher education provider since leaving secondary education may be considered for admission, unless otherwise stated in the Specific Award Rules. - ii.
+- a.
+Higher education study - i.
+Applicants who have completed a higher education course since leaving secondary education may be considered for admission.
+This includes: study at non-university higher education providers; study whether recent or some time ago; and a bridging or enabling course delivered by or on behalf of a higher education provider. - b.
+Vocational education and training (VET) study - Applicants who have completed a Certificate III (AQF Level 3) or higher at an RTO or higher education provider since leaving secondary education may be considered for admission, unless otherwise stated in the Specific Award Rules. - ii.
 Applicants who have successfully completed at least six months' full time equivalent study at a Certificate IV (AQF Level 4) or higher at an RTO or higher education provider since leaving secondary education may be considered for admission. - c.
 Work and life experience - i.
-Applicants who have not completed higher education or VET study as described in (26)a or b may be considered for admission, where determined by the Director Student Administration Services that any combination of the following meets the University's entry requirements: - Incomplete higher education or vocational education and training study - Professional qualifications, including health care qualifications, commissioned officer qualifications, apprenticeships, traineeships and qualifying examinations of professional associations. - Work or field experience of at least one year full-time or equivalent in a cognate discipline. - Interview, audition or other form of individual assessment (including submission of a Personal Competencies Statement) which show evidence of acceptable aptitude, motivation and commitment to undertake the nominated course. - Completion of a tertiary preparation course at an RTO of at least six months' full time equivalent study. - Completion of the multiple choice Special Tertiary Admissions Test (STAT) - d.
-Overseas qualifications - i.
-An applicant with overseas qualifications may be considered for admission provided the University accepts the applicant's qualifications as being the equivalent of an Australian qualification which meets the University's entry requirements for the particular award course or program.
+Applicants who have not completed higher education or VET study as described in (24)a or b may be considered for admission, where determined by the Director, Student Administration Services that any combination of the following meets the University's entry requirements: - Incomplete higher education or vocational education and training study - Professional qualifications, including health care qualifications, commissioned officer qualifications,

+- apprenticeships, traineeships and qualifying examinations of professional associations. - Work or field experience of at least one year full-time or equivalent in a cognate discipline. - Interview, audition or other form of individual assessment (including submission of a Personal Competencies Statement) which show evidence of acceptable aptitude, motivation and commitment to undertake the nominated course. - Completion of a tertiary preparation course at an RTO of at least six months' full time equivalent study. - Completion of the multiple choice Special Tertiary Admissions Test (STAT).